-A blocked duct occurs when milk is unable to flow through the breast easily.
+This occurs when milk is unable to flow through the breast/chest easily due to congestion caused by the ducts becoming narrower.

 You may notice redness (if you have pale skin) or feel a tender spot or sore lump.
 Your breasts/chest may also feel full and tender (also known as engorged).

-Any engorgement or blocked ducts need to be treated promptly by feeding baby at least eight times in 24 hours to avoid this developing into severe inflammation.
+Any engorgement or narrowed ducts need to be treated promptly by feeding baby at least eight times in 24 hours to avoid this developing into severe inflammation.

-Avoid repeated, more frequent feeding (which may cause overproduction of milk) and do not use aggressive massage as this may cause additional inflammation.
+Avoid repeated, more frequent feeding (which may cause overproduction of milk) - you cannot 'empty' the breast/ chest - and do not use aggressive massage as this may cause additional inflammation.